seanchatmangpt/basecampapi/README.md

     pip install basecampapi

 You need to have python 3.7 or higher installed.

+If you want to use the ``BrowserAuth`` helper for automated token retrieval, install Selenium and have a compatible WebDriver available on your ``PATH``.

 ## 2. Initial authentication: Getting your refresh token